jaystary/twilio_translate_lambda/README.md

 - API Gateway
 - Lambda with custom container

+Optional:
-One could enable Streamlit as a UI if needed by uncommeting the relevant parts.
+- Streamlit as a UI

 ## What is AWS CDK